FOwen123/Github_Tutorial/README.md

-# Welcome to Github Tutorial
+# Github Tutorial

-## This is me learning how to use Github
+Welcome this is me trying to learn github